 I have been one busy interior design business coach!
 I’ve been busy rolling out many different programs and talking to so many people, helping them grow their interior design businesses to new levels, and staying focused on their 90-day plans.
 I just wanted to talk a little bit about what I call, Your Business in Words.
 Some of you may have it already.
-It’s a free exercise that I have a pdf worksheet of on my website, but I wanted to take the time to walk you through it.
+It’s a free exercise that you can download from my content hub, Profit Insiders Corner — but I wanted to take the time to walk you through it.

 COMBINE YOUR TITLE WITH YOUR PERSONALITY